 Consider the following situations based on various divorce or separation agreements:

 - According to their legal separation agreement dated December 31, 2017, Sue must pay George's dental and medical expenses.
-Unless the agreement states the payments cannot be claimed as alimony, she can claim a tax deduction on her alimony payments on her 2020 Tax Return.
-He needs to report the alimony he received on his 2020 Tax Return and can include them when calculating his deductible medical expenses.
+Unless the agreement states the payments cannot be claimed as alimony, she can claim a tax deduction on her alimony payments on her current year tax return.
+He needs to report the alimony he received on his current year tax return and can include them when calculating his deductible medical expenses.

-- Mary must pay Michael $8,000 a year in alimony and $4,000 in child support according to their divorce statement dated February 2, 2020.
-She cannot claim the alimony as a deduction on her 2020 Tax Return and he does not need to report the alimony as income on his 2020 Tax Return.
+- Mary must pay Michael $8,000 a year in alimony and $4,000 in child support according to their divorce statement dated February 2 of the current tax year.
+She cannot claim the alimony as a deduction on her current year tax return and he does not need to report the alimony as income on this return.
 The same applies for the child support payments.

-The current tax year IRS publication 504 on Divorced and Separated Individuals will provide me details.
-If you have any other questions, please contact tax support.
+The current tax year IRS Publication 504 on Divorced and Separated Individuals will provide more details.
+If you have any other questions, contact us for free tax support.

 TurboTax® is a registered trademark of Intuit, Inc.